 Remember Hurricane Sandy?
 If you lived and worked near the Eastern seaboard of the U.S. during the fall of 2012, you definitely remembered Sandy.
 Eastern seaboard businesses continue their struggle to rebuild after Hurricane Sandy.
-In terms of economic losses, the October 29, 2012 storm will be remembered as one of the largest natural disasters in U.S. history.
+In terms of economic losses, October 29, 2012, storm will be remembered as one of the largest natural disasters in U.S. history.

 Many residents and businesses, particularly in the hardest hit coastal areas were caught off guard by the late-season storm.
 In addition to the property destruction caused by high winds and flooding, power outrages created big headaches and huge financial losses for many small businesses.

 Statistically speaking, 90 percent of small businesses that do not have a viable business continuity plan prepared before a major disaster occurs, will not open their doors again.

 Now is a good time to put a disaster preparedness plan in place to protect your employees and your business.
 It doesn’t matter if you’re in the Gulf Coast or the Upper Midwest—all kinds of risks exist, and small businesses are particularly vulnerable.

 Here are five actionable things you can do to jump-start your business continuity plan:

 1. Determine your greatest risk potential.
 It might come from wind damage or the inland flooding that typically follows the tropical storm’s heavy rains.
 Meanwhile, your business could suffer financial losses due to road and bridge closings in the aftermath of a hurricane.
 Power outages are a major threat, especially to businesses in the food and hospitality industries.